Gabi Zimmer

 Gabriele "Gabi" Zimmer (born 7 May 1955) is a German politician who served as leader of the Party of Democratic Socialism (PDS) from 2000 to 2003.
 After leaving office as leader, she was a member of the European Parliament from 2004 to 2019.
 Zimmer sat with the European United Left–Nordic Green Left (GUE/NGL) group, which she chaired from 2012 to 2019.

 Personal life

 Zimmer was born in East Berlin in 1955.
-After graduating from high school, she studied Russian and French in the Theoretical and Applied Linguistics section of the Karl Marx University in Leipzig from 1973 to 1977, graduating as a qualified linguist.
+Upon her graduation from high school, she studied Russian and French in the Theoretical and Applied Linguistics section of the Karl Marx University in Leipzig from 1973 to 1977, graduating as a qualified linguist.
 Then she worked as a clerk at VEB vehicle and hunting weapons factory "Ernst Thälmann" in Suhl.
 From 1981 to 1987 she was the editor of the company's newspaper, and from 1987 to 1989 she was a member of the SED party leadership of this company.

 Zimmer is non-denominational, married, and has two children.